Natural Flood Management

 Improving soils

 A number of techniques can be used to improve soils to allow more water to penetrate the ground and be held by the soil.
-Compaction of soils, sometimes by animals, can lead to more water flowing across the land into rivers.
+Soil can become compact, sometimes as a result of animals, which can lead to more water flowing across the land into rivers.

 By aerating their land, landowners can help reduce flooding downstream.
-Aeration of grassland allows greater infiltration of rainfall, reducing the amount of water travelling across the surface of a field and reducing soil erosion.
+Aeration of grassland allows rainfall to filter through, reducing the amount of water travelling across the surface of a field.
 There are other benefits to soil aeration too:

 • Allowing air to get to the grass roots and soil